A beginner’s guide to buying a chainsaw

 40-60cc, 16-24 inch bar length, for firewood duties, pruning/trimming of trees, fencing, getting up to around 5kg in weight, additional safety features

 60-120cc, long bar length, mostly used by experienced farmers and professional foresters

 To find the chainsaw that is best for you, don’t base your choice on engine size.
 Think instead of the maximum diameter of the wood you will be cutting.
-If used properly, a chainsaw can safety cut logs of a diameter double the length of the bar.
-For most small farm owners, a mid-size chainsaw will be best but check the weight – some are heavier than others so make sure you try several
+If used properly, a chainsaw can safely cut logs of a diameter double the length of the bar.
+For most small farm owners, a mid-size chainsaw will be best but check the weight – some are heavy so make sure you try several.

 Chainsaws need lubrication to work properly, as oil must lubricate the bar as the chain rides over it.
 Some machines come with automatic lubrication systems, so you don’t waste oil while the machine is idling.
 Check the machine you intend to buy to see what sort of system it uses.